Engine, exhaust, and redrive oil leaks

 On the Top 80, over-tightening the exhaust springs to "stop a leak" will ruin them and cause premature wear of the copper exhaust flange gasket.
 On other engines, it is likely that the nuts which tighten down the exhaust flange to the cylinder head did not have threadlock applied nor were they tightened to the proper torque.
 Once the gasket starts to leak, it must be replaced as no amount of torque or sealant will fix it.

-Exhaust system joint leaks
+Exhaust system joint and hole leaks

 If you see any signs of oil around the exhaust system joints (NOT at the exhaust port), the O-rings are bad.
 Most Top 80 exhaust systems have (2) joints sealed with O-rings.
 Some newer models, however, do not have an O-ring in the smaller top joint which, generally, will never leak unless the springs are defective/weak.
 Leakage of these joints allows air into the engine fuel stream which may lean out the air/fuel mixture and potentially burn up the engine.
 The small upper O-ring disintegrates after about 100 hours, depending on the type of fuel used.
 Note: some Top 80 mufflers have (2) upper O-rings.
 Replacement O-ring sets (upper and lower) are available from Miniplane-USA.